Kelly Amis Pro

 Kelly Amis' first job was teaching fourth and fifth grades in South Central, Los Angeles.
-Since then, Amis has dedicated her career to equity in public education.
+Since then, Amis has dedicated her career to social justice, especially equity in public education.
 She studied education policy at Stanford University and researched the Australian education system as a Fulbright Scholar.
-She then worked for U.S. Senator Dianne Feinstein and several education reform organizations, including the Thomas B. Fordham Foundation, the Sallie Mae Fund and Fight For Children.
-In 2009, she launched Loudspeaker Films to produce TEACHED, a documentary that provides a candid look at the inequities in the U.S. education system and related institutions: the TEACHED short film series won 14 festival awards and the Teach for America Social Innovation Award.
+She then worked for U.S. Senator Dianne Feinstein and several education reform organizations.
+In 2009, she launched Loudspeaker Films to produce films that would provide a candid look at race-based inequities in the U.S. education system and related institutions: the TEACHED short film series won 14 festival awards and the Teach for America Social Innovation Award.
 In the last few years, Amis has directed several videos for non-profit organizations working towards equality for all.
 Go to TEACHED.org and Loudspeakerfilms.com to learn more.